 What is Positive Psychology?

-This video below provides you with the meaning of positive psychology based on many of the leading experts in the mental health world and specifically in the field of positive psychology.
+This video below provides you with the meaning of positive psychology based on many of the leading mental health experts, specifically in the field of positive psychology.

 How does it work?

 Briefly, with positive psychology, you would explore the positive experiences and influences in your life.
 These would include: